mvysny/dynatest/README.md

   a lousy way of writing test programs.
 If you want spec, use [Spek](http://spekframework.org/).

 With DynaTest, you give any meaning you need to groups and tests you need.

+## Project Structure

+The project consists of three modules.
+First two modules are as thin as possible, only focus on getting the most basic test DSL machinery in place, and makes sure the basics run solidly with Gradle and the JUnit plugin:

+* [dynatest-api](dynatest-api) defines the basic test DSL functions like `test{}` and `group{}`.
+* [dynatest-engine](dynatest-engine) focuses on getting the tests created by the DSL to run on top of JUnit.

+The third and final module, [dynatest](dynatest), provides all of the utility functions and helpers, and tests itself using the dynatest-engine.

 ## Oh God Not Yet Another Testing Framework